 After signing the document (and swearing to its truthfulness) and having it notarized, the inheritor simply presents the affidavit to the person or institution holding the property—for example, a bank where the deceased person had an account.
 The inheritor will usually also need to provide a certified copy of the death certificate.
 After that, the person or institution releases the asset.
 This process skips probate court entirely.

 Another probate shortcut that Iowa offers is a simplified probate process for small estates, called small estate administration.
 Unlike the affidavit procedure discussed above, summary administration does not allow your survivors to skip probate.
 However, the probate process is much more streamlined than full probate, saving time, probate fees, and potentially lawyer fees.

-You can use the simplified small estate process in Iowa if the gross value of property subject to probate does not exceed $100,000.
-Iowa Code § 635.1.
+You can use summary administration in Iowa if the gross value of the entire probate estate (meaning all of the property that the deceased person left behind that is subject to probate) does not exceed $200,000.
+(Iowa Code § 635.1.)

 Note that even if the property you own is worth more than $200,000, your survivors may still be able to take advantage of the small estate proceeding.
 That's because certain types of property don't count go through probate, and therefore don't count in the tally.
 These types of property include:

 In other words, even relatively large estates might still qualify as a "small estate" for these purposes.

 If the estate qualifies, the survivors can file a petition for small estate administration with the local probate court.
 This petition must include information such as: